Puma Speedcat: Popularity

 The shoe had some collaborations over the years since its launched but never received another general release.
 In July 2024, Puma decided to re-release the shoe and partnered with NAKED Copenhagen on the release.
 The shoe quickly became popular thanks to its sleek design and very thin sole.
 The Speedcat is one of main shoes that helped popularize the trend of low profile sneakers with very thin soles that started that same year.
 While there had been slimmer shoes that have become popular, what set the Speedcat and similar shoes like the Onitsuka Tiger Mexico 66 apart were the very thin soles that were similar to flats but for sneakers.

 Models

 Speedcat OG

-The original version of the with the suede upper and very thin sole.
+The original version of the shoe with the suede upper and very thin sole.

 Speadcat Leather

 The same design of the Speedcat but with a full leather upper instead of suede.
 It was released in August 2024.